 A regional visa for Southeast Asia should reach full implementation within 5 years.
 All nations agree with the plan, but technical difficulties are delaying its execution.

 He added that it’s an incredible opportunity to unite by having a single ASEAN tourism visa, making the region a single destination.
-This will also undoubtedly increase the number of tourists visiting each country.

 Will the Plan Increase Tourism Growth in ASEAN?

 Southeast Asia has developing countries still lacking in some basic forms of infrastructure.
 Yet there’s one reason this plan actually has a high chance to meet its goals.
 The reason can be summed up into a single word: tourism.

 If there’s one thing which ASEAN nations excel at, it’s tourism.
 Tourism is the heart of many Southeast Asian economies.

 It’s also a very resilient sector.
 For example, recent bombings in Jakarta had almost no impact on tourist arrivals according to Indonesia’s tourism minister.
 Observers saw similar effects during coups in Thailand.